MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/developer/uninstall-delete-solution.md

 ---
-title: "Uninstall or delete a solution (Developer Guide for Dynamics 365 for Customer Engagement apps)| MicrosoftDocs"
+title: "Uninstall or delete a solution (Developer Guide for Dynamics 365 Customer Engagement (on-premises))| MicrosoftDocs"
 description: "This doc describes how uninstall and delete actions work for managed and unmanaged solution in Dynamics 365 for Customer Engagement" ms.custom: ms.date: 10/31/2017